GSA-TTS/gitlab-runner-cloudgov/README.md

     ```

 5. Edit `vars.yml` and modify the values there as needed.
 In particular, you must
-    * supply the `authentication_token` provided when you [configure the runner at the target GitLab URL](https://docs.gitlab.com/ee/tutorials/create_register_first_runner/#create-and-register-a-project-runner)
+    * supply the `ci_server_token` provided when you [configure the runner at the target GitLab URL](https://docs.gitlab.com/ee/tutorials/create_register_first_runner/#create-and-register-a-project-runner)
-    * supply the `service-account-instance` name that you used when you created the service instance in a previous step
+    * supply the `service_account_instance` name that you used when you created the service instance in a previous step

 6. Deploy the GitLab runner
     ```